Background pattern

 • everolimus, rapamycin (also known as sirolimus), temsirolimus.

-Medicines for treating benign prostatic hyperplasia
+Medicines for the treatment of benign prostatic hyperplasia

 • alfuzosin, silodosin.

-• ciclesonide (for inflammation, asthma and allergies),
+• ciclesonide (for inflammation, asthma, and allergies),

 • ebastine (for allergies),